 If you’re new to Osmia, you should read this article first, then this article, and then watch this video.
 Read and watch closely, jot down notes for yourself, and then come back to this checklist.
 If you’re the type who wants to keep track of progress, grab a fresh journal, and find a spot in your home to take photos of your skin once a week (not more) in the same light, at the same time of day.
-Or print this article and take it to the store when you shop and use it as an everyday resource.
+Or download and print our plan and take it to the store when you shop and use it as an everyday resource.

 There is no quick fix for perioral dermatitis or topical steroid withdrawal, but following this checklist consistently and patiently should produce noticeable change within 3-4 weeks.
 Start by reading the bullet points in each section, and follow up with the shopping checklist at the bottom.
 We do not receive compensation or sponsorship from any of the brands linked below (except our own products, of course).
 We are available by email at firstname.lastname@example.org, or you can message us on Instagram with questions and we’ll get back to you as soon as we can.
 We will not diagnose, cure, or treat any disease over the internet, but we will happily give you the information and tools to help you help yourself!